 The selected area is called the selection, and is highlighted in orange colors; the entire area of the shown heatmap is the baseline, and is shown in blue colors.

 The BubbleUp charts are displayed below the heatmap.

-A BubbleUp shows a series of miniature histograms, one for each column in the datset.
+A BubbleUp shows a series of miniature histograms, one for each column in the dataset.
 The columns are divided into two groups, for categorical dimensions and continuous measures.

 A dimension is a column that can be used to group, separate, or filter data items.
 In BubbleUp, categorical and ordinal data are visualized together.
 Categorical columns are those in which the values do not fall in a meaningful order.
 Examples of categorical columns include